psvenk/fireroad-warehouse/README.md

      versions later than what is officially supported should work fine.
-   - Modern versions of `node-oracledb` have a "thin mode" that does not require the Instant Client to be installed, but as of the time of writing, the version of Oracle Database used by MIT is too old to support it.
+   - Modern versions of `node-oracledb` have a "thin mode" that does not require the Instant Client to be installed, but as of the time of writing, the version of Oracle Database used by MIT is both too old to support it, and uses a proprietary encryption scheme that the thin client does not implement.
 4. Extract both zip files; they should both create files in a new directory called `instantclient_21_9`.
 5. Now, if `$ORACLE_HOME` is set to the full path of your `instantclient_21_9`